huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 in {{?I-D.ietf-quic-http}}.
 The purpose of this document is to define the way DNS messages can be transmitted over QUIC.

-In this document, (#design-considerations) presents the reasoning that guided the proposed design. (#specifications) specifies the actual mapping of DNS/QUIC.
+In this document, {{design-considerations}} presents the reasoning that guided the proposed design. {{specifications}} specifies the actual mapping of DoQ.
-(#implementation-requirements) presents guidelines on the implementation, usage and deployment of DNS/QUIC.
+{{implementation-requirements}} presents guidelines on the implementation, usage and deployment of DoQ.

 # Key Words